The sources are in a GitHub repository. To download the sources do:

 terminal emulator applications.

-The best terminal emulator experience at this time is probably the combineation of libwebsockets with Google-Chrome in “app” mode.
+The best terminal emulator experience at this time is probably the combination of libwebsockets 2.2 with the Electron front-end.

 Another good application is